DON’T MISS

 Companies working across cantons subject to different minimum wage laws

 According to the proposals, collective labour agreements (CLAs) should take precedence over cantonal minimum wage laws.
-CLAs are government-guaranteed work contracts, typically created between trade unions and international companies, where workers are given pre-agreed minimum salaries, 13th-month payment agreements and designated amounts of paid leave.
+CLAs are government-guaranteed work contracts, typically created between trade unions and international companies, where workers are given pre-agreed minimum salaries, 13th-month payment agreements and designated amounts of annual leave.

 Currently, five Swiss cantons and several cities have already created their own minimum wage laws.
 Supporters of the proposal argue that, as more cantons vote to introduce these laws, entrepreneurs face unequal salary rules and legal trouble, particularly in businesses that work across cantonal boundaries.